orey/papers/docs/articles/about-plm.md

 We can define a business class as a conceptual entity with:

 * A type (for instance "Part");
-* A set of characteristics (also called attributes or fields):
+* A set of characteristics (also called attributes, fields or properties):
   * Those attributes can be typed data (strings, numerical values, currencies, date, etc.) but also documents such as Office documents, 2D or 3D drawings, raw data resulting from simulation testing, etc.);
 * A set of sets of authorized links towards other classes.